caiettia/Thesis-Project/project2/README.md

 ![LASSOplot](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/project2/LASSOpenalty.png)

 We can see that as we encounter larger $\beta$ values, the LASSO regularization method penalizes the estimation of the parameter more and more harshly.
 Thus, we see the penalization of parameters increases linearly as the parameter value increases.
+LASSO particularly allows us to help get more parsimonious models.

 ## Elastic Net
 Elastic Net is a method of combining the LASSO and Ridge regression, L1 and L2, in a convex manner.
 So, Elastic Net is able to learn the weights for a given regressor by minimizing the optimzation problem: